GodsonNtungi/Environment-identifier/README.md

 ## Environment-identifier
-<p> The project involves creating a deep learning model
+The project involves creating a deep learning model that identifies the type of environment using pictures.The model is capable of distinguishing 6 different environmental areas.The evironmental areas are buildings, street, mountains, glacier, sea and forest.
-that identifies the type of environment using pictures </p>
+- Purpose for the model is information gathering

 ### Demo Picture